signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 	Change the mode of the lost and found dir to read only.

 Tests which do not exist in yaffs:
+	test_yaffs_close	//This function has already been called by the time this test is reached,
+				//so there is no point in testing it.

 	test_yaffs_link_EMLINK		//should not happen on yaffs
 	test_yaffs_link_ELOOP